percona/pmm-doc/docs/how-to/upgrade.md

 ## Updating a PMM-Agent

-There are two primary methods to update the PMM Agent:
+There are two primary methods to update the PMM Agent, depending on your initial installation method:

-1. Using your operating system's package manager
+1. Using your operating system's package manager.
-2. Updating from a tarball
+2. Updating from a tarball.

+### 1. Package Manager method

 The package manager method is generally more convenient and efficient.

-### 1. Package Manager method

 Percona provides the [percona-release](https://docs.percona.com/percona-software-repositories/installing.html) package, which helps you install Percona software, including the PMM Agent.
 The PMM Agent is available from the `pmm-client` repository.

 To deploy a new version of the Agent via package manager, simply replace the currently installed package with the latest version of the PMM Agent or with a specific version.